Sjyoti1002/Carrer-Gudiance-app/README.md

 # Carrier-Gudiance-app
-Try to make a Carrier Guidance web app that helps student
+Try to make a Carrer Guidance web app that helps student